Andy Burnham has opened himself up for questioning on social media. Getty Images

 Reddit and Instagram have become the chosen platforms for debate by Britain’s prime minister-in-waiting Andy Burnham, as he chooses to tackle questions from the less predictable corners of social media.

-“What are your top 4 favourite films?” asked another.
+“What are your top four favourite films?” asked another.

-The Reddit logo.
-Likely future UK prime minister Andy Burnham has taken to social media to be questioned on a range of issues.
+Andy Burnham has taken to Reddit for questioning on a range of issues.
 AFP

-The Reddit logo.
-Likely future UK prime minister Andy Burnham has taken to social media to be questioned on a range of issues.
+Andy Burnham has taken to Reddit for questioning on a range of issues.
 AFP

-The questions, all framed in polite fashion, ranged from his policies on changing Britain’s voting system, a social media ban on under-16s, closer alignment to the EU and perhaps the most important: “how are you going to fix the economy?”
+The questions, all framed in polite fashion, touched on topics including his policies on changing Britain’s voting system, a social media ban on under-16s, closer alignment with the EU and, perhaps most importantly, how he intends to “fix the economy?”

 There was a focus on the Middle East too.
-“Would you make it illegal to advertise or buy land in the occupied West Bank” and “Are you going to enforce sanctions on goods from illegal [Israeli] settlements?”
+Questions on that included: “Would you make it illegal to advertise or buy land in the occupied West Bank?” and “Are you going to enforce sanctions on goods from illegal [Israeli] settlements?”

 A number thanked him for establishing a “direct line” with voters, something that most political parties have overlooked.